6 Strategies For Handling Festive Family Friction

 Are you dealing with a difficult relative over the festive season?
 Someone who winds you up, drains your energy or is about as unpleasant as a root canal?

-Maybe it’s a meddling mother in law or an opinionated uncle.
-Perhaps it’s a sulky sister or a bratty nephew.
+Maybe it’s a meddling mother-in-law, an opinionated uncle, a sulky sister, or a bratty nephew.

 Family get-togethers are part and parcel of Christmas, so you need to go in with a game plan.

 *Note: If your family gatherings are a picture of perfect harmony – do the decent thing and forward this on to someone who needs it.